 Donation to Walking with the Wounded First Steps programme: 2015, 2016, 2017

-DDMT is immensely proud to have provided a commitment of £5,000 pa for three years from 2015 (a total of £15,000) for the Walking with the Wounded "First Steps" programme which addresses the needs of ex-service personnel suffering with mental injuries and then, following necessary therapy assists veterans into the First Steps employment programme.
+DDMT is immensely proud to have provided a commitment of £5,000 pa for three years from 2015 (a total of £15,000) for the Walking with the Wounded "First Steps" programme which addresses the needs of ex-service personnel suffering with mental injuries and, following necessary therapy, assists veterans into the First Steps employment programme.

 Since 2013 many successful employment outcomes for veterans have been achieved.
-Indeed a report received by DDMT in July 2016 informs that 94 veterans were supported in 2015; and our donation funded courses in becoming a Locksmith, in Chainsaw maintenance, in Category C HGV driving and others either leading to a career or from which employment has been found.
+Indeed a report received by DDMT in July 2017 informs that 26 veterans were supported in 2016; and our donation funded courses in becoming a specialist support teacher, a plumber a number of HGV drivers and others either leading to a career or from which employment has been found.

 The other case study concerns Aidan who had served with the Household Cavalry for 6 years but struggled adapting to civilian life after leaving.
 He ended up sofa surfing before becoming homeless and living in a tent until he was introduced to Walking with the Wounded.
 Mental health issues are currently being addressed and have improved dramatically since he started the programme.
 Aidan has started engaging with others, making friends and building his ability to trust as he has grown with support.
 He has spent time working on fundraising and construction programmes with Walking with the Wounded and is fully engaged with his Home Straight employment mentor to determine his future career path.